 “I am one of the luckier ones.”

 Barbara Stoneman shares her experience of living with an ABI for more than 50 years.

 She reflects on how her ABI affected her schooling but also how she has been a dedicated volunteer in her community.

 “A lot of people I think are worried, they don’t know how to treat you, so they just stay away.”

-Trevor Campbell offers insight into living with an acquired brain injury which resulted from a car accident in 1962.
+Trevor Campbell offers insight into living with an ABI which resulted from a car accident in the mid-1960s.